traefik/traefik/docs/content/providers/overview.md

     The current version of Traefik doesn't support (yet) every provider.
     See the [previous version (v1.7)](https://docs.traefik.io/v1.7/) for more providers.

+### Configuration reload frequency

+In some cases, some providers might undergo a sudden burst of changes, which would generate a lot of configuration change events.
+If Traefik took them all into account, that would trigger a lot more configuration reloads than what is necessary, or even useful.

+In order to mitigate that, the `providers.providersThrottleDuration` option can be set.
+It is the duration that Traefik waits for, after a configuration reload, before taking into account any new configuration refresh event.
+If any event arrives during that duration, only the most recent one is taken into account, and all the previous others are dropped.

+This option cannot cannot be set per provider, but the throttling algorithm applies independently to each of them.
+It defaults to 2 seconds.

 <!--
 TODO (document TCP VS HTTP dynamic configuration)
 -->